tdszyman/blog/notes/new_page.md

 ---
 title: New Page
-permalink: New-Page
+permalink: new_page
 ---

 This is a blank new page in the notes section of the blog.
-Links can be created directly to pages [like this](/blog/notes/supervised_learning) or [like this](supervised_learning)
+Each new page should have a unique all-lowercase, no-spaces permalink, and this should be used when creating links to pages, [like this](new_page).